Basic hostility: How Basic Hostility and Anxiety are Presented in Individuals

 Horney first declared the ten neurotic needs in her earlier work.
 However, each of the neurotic needs can be grouped into three trends: Moving Away from People, Moving Toward People, and Moving Against People.

 Moving Away from People

 Individuals in this dimension recognize others as a potential resource who can support them and help reduce anxiety.
 They seek affection, approval, and someone close who can save them.

 Moving Toward People

 Though similar to Moving Away from People, people in this dimension of neuroticism continue to seek approval and help from others.
 However, they may also seek to control them and reduce the threat they could cause.
 An individual in this dimension is also trying or seeking normality others around them represent.

 Moving Against People

 Individuals in this dimension fear criticism and harm that other people may inflict.
-An individual may pull back from others while holding parts of themselves at a safe distance (i.e. not sharing personal antidotes from their lives or showing vulnerability).
+An individual may pull back from others while holding parts of themselves at a safe distance (i.e. not sharing personal anecdotes from their lives or showing vulnerability).